Dmax-666/christmas-tree-gemini3/README.md

 - **Click and drag** to rotate the view
 - **Scroll** to zoom in/out
 - **Right-click and drag** to pan (disabled by default)

+### Photos

+- Add image files (jpg/jpeg/png/webp/gif) to `public/photos`.
+- The repository keeps this folder with an empty `.gitkeep` so it exists even before you add pictures.
+- Images in that folder are automatically discovered and wrapped onto the tree as polaroid ornaments at startup.

 ## 🎅 Happy Holidays!